jcwangxp/Crossline/README.md

 * Support autocomplete, key word help and syntax hints.
 * Support powerful interactive history search with multiple case insensitive including and excluding match patterns.
 * Support same edit shortcuts (except complete and history shortcuts) in history search mode.
+* Support color text for prompt, autocomplete, hints.
 * Support auto resizing when editing window/terminal size changed.
 * Support autocomplete, history show/search, help info paging.
 * Support cross platform paging control APIs.
 * Support cross platform cursor control APIs.
+* Support cross platform color control APIs.
 * Support convenient embedded `F1` help in edit and history search mode, and you can call it anytime without losing current input.
 * Support convenient embedded `Ctrl-^` keyboard debug mode to watch key code sequences.
 * Support `Ctrl-C` to exit edit and `Ctrl-Z` to suspend and resume job(Linux) in both edit and search mode.
 * Support pipe as input.
 * Pure C MIT license source code, no 3rd library dependency.
 * No any dynamic memory operations: malloc/free/realloc/new/delete/strdup/etc.
-* Very small only about 1100 LOC, and code logic is simple and easy to read.
+* Very small only about 1200 LOC, and code logic is simple and easy to read.
 * Easy to customize your own shortcuts and new features.
 * Unicode is to be supported later.